 17-year-old suspect charged in Orange Mound shooting

-MEMPHIS, Tenn. — A 17-year-old has been charged in the death of a man who was killed in a shooting at Lamar and Trezevant in Orange Mound Saturday, June 2.
+MEMPHIS, Tenn. — A 17 year old has been charged in the death of a man who was killed in a shooting at Lamar and Trezevant in Orange Mound Saturday, June 2.

 He was charged with second-degree murder, criminal attempt second-degree murder and employment of a firearm during the commission of a dangerous felony.

-They found 26-year-old Antaeus Colbert who had been shot.
+Police responded to the scene around 1: 20 a.m. following a reported fight.
+That’s where they found 26-year-old Antaeus Colbert.
 He was taken to Regional One, where he was pronounced dead.

 This is an ongoing investigation.